Qiskit/qiskit/docs/how_to/use_estimator.rst

 .. note::

-    The :class:`~qiskit.circuit.QuantumCircuit` can't include any measurements.
+    The :class:`~qiskit.circuit.QuantumCircuit` you pass to :class:`~qiskit.primitives.Estimator` must not include any measurements.

 Initialize the ``Estimator``
 ============================